-At its highest level, the process of becoming licensed in the State of Maine’s adult use marijuana program takes three steps: 1.)
+At its highest level, the process of becoming licensed in the State of Maine’s adult use cannabis program takes three steps: 1.)
 Conditional Licensure, 2.)
 Local Authorization, and 3.)
 Active Licensure.

-This approach was designed by the legislature to ensure that prospective adult use licensees would be vetted by the Office of Marijuana Policy (OMP) prior to receiving approval from a host community.
-This ensures that our state’s municipalities have the benefit of reviewing the material that led to OMP’s conditional licensure before taking action at the local level.
-Once local authorization is obtained, a prospective licensee returns to OMP to obtain an active license.
+This approach was designed by the legislature to ensure that prospective adult use licensees would be vetted by the Office of Cannabis Policy (OCP) prior to receiving approval from a host community.
+This ensures that our state’s municipalities have the benefit of reviewing the material that led to OCP’s conditional licensure before taking action at the local level.
+Once local authorization is obtained, a prospective licensee returns to OCP to obtain an active license.

 Within each of these steps are various requirements that must be satisfied before the prospective licensee receives approval.